SaFFireGHOST/color-palette-controlnet/Readme.md

 #  Color Palette–Conditioned Image Generation using ControlNet

-This repository contains the complete codebase for the project **“Applying ControlNet for Color Palette–Conditioned Art Generation”**.
-The project explores explicit and controllable color composition in diffusion-based image generation using a novel **palette-based conditioning signal** with ControlNet.
+This project explores explicit and controllable color composition in diffusion-based image generation using a novel **color-palette based conditioning signal** with ControlNet.

 ---